threefoldfoundation/info_sdk/src/6_develop/code/web/code_web.md

 wid = j.sals.zos.workloads.deploy(container)
 ```

-now you can access your server using the gateway
+now you could access your server using the gateway
 ![http_access](./img/02-web-gateway.png)

 #### Managed domains example

-- gateways can have managed domains that you can use to create subdomains directly without the need of delegating domains or having a domain in the first place.
+- gateways could have managed domains that you could use to create subdomains directly without the need of delegating domains or having a domain in the first place.

 ```python
 gateway.managed_domains # list of the managed domains